glorphindale/langohr.docs/articles/getting_started.md

 ## Supported RabbitMQ Versions

-Langohr works with RabbitMQ versions 2.x.
-Some features may only be available in more recent releases (for example, 2.6 or 2.7).
+Langohr works with RabbitMQ versions 2.x and 3.x.
+Some features may only be available in more recent releases (for example, 3.0).

 ## Langohr Overview